 A second offense DWI counts as a Class A misdemeanor.
 Fines for this charge reach up to $4,000, and confinement times range from 30 days to one year.
 The offender’s driver’s license will be suspended for 180 days to two years.

 For a free legal consultation, call (214) 696-9253

 A third (or more) DWI offense constitutes a felony of the third degree.
 A fine for this charge can be as much as $10,000, and the offender faces time in the penitentiary for anywhere between two and 10 years.
 The offender’s driver’s license will be suspended from 180 days to two years.

 Alcohol Awareness Program for Underage DUIA

 According to Section 106.071.
-(Punishment for Alcohol-Related Offense by Minor) of the Texas Penal Code, sometimes your lawyer can manage a deferred disposition to suspend your sentence pending the fulfillment of certain conditions.
+(Punishment for Alcohol-Related Offense by Minor) of the Texas Penal Code, sometimes your underage DWI lawyer in Dallas, TX can manage a deferred disposition to suspend your sentence pending the fulfillment of certain conditions.
 In the case of minors with alcohol-related offenses, the court will require that the offender attend an alcohol awareness program approved by the Texas Department of Licensing and Regulation.
 Possibly, especially in cases where the minor is under the age of 18, a parent or guardian may be required to participate in the program along with the defendant.

 Offenders with more than two previous DUIA convictions do not qualify for deferred disposition or deferred adjudication.